HengzhunChen/tex2docx/README.md

 **NOTE: input format `latex+raw_tex` means that to keep all the latex commands that pandoc doesn't understand unchanged in the AST.
 This option is necessary for those filters later.**

-For example, you will something like this in the formatted JSON file of AST:
+For example, you will see something like this in the formatted JSON file of AST:
 ``` json
 "abstract": {
     "t": "MetaBlocks",